mahmad02/CovidBodyDefense/README.md

 # CovidBodyDefense
-This is a tower defense video game I based on COVID 19.
+This is a tower defense video game I made based on COVID 19.